fumes/fumes.jekyll/_posts/2019-04-07-auckland-art-gallery.md

 - visual
 license: CC_BY_NC_ND
 thumb: aucklandartgallery.jpg
 excerpt: Auckland Art Gallery, Toi o Tāmaki, is New Zealand’s largest and most inspiring visual arts experience.
 Four floors of exhibitions, right in the heart of Auckland city.
-The perfect place to discover New Zealand and international art.
+The perfect place to discover New Zealand art.
 ---

 AUCKLAND ART GALLERY, TOI O TĀMAKI, is New Zealand’s largest and most inspiring visual arts experience.